lednesday/MealPlanner/README.md

 ## Description

 This is a tool for planning communal meals.

-Each "Mealplan" consists of Days which will be planned for, and each day consists of Meals (Breakfast, Lunch, Dinner, etc).

-Each Meal is made up of Dishes to be served, and Cooks that will make the dishes.

-The MealPlanner app is designed for users who might need to plan for a trip, or to plan for division of labor in a communal housing situation.
+The application was designed built with communal housing and hiking trips in mind.

+With the app, the user can create "meal plans," with which they can plan meals (Breakfast, Lunch, Snacks, Dinner) for any number of days they want.

+The current functionality of the application allows users to create "dishes" and cook profiles, which can then be set to each meal.

+Our application is hosted on Heroku, and can be accessed by going to https://meal-planner-app1.herokuapp.com/

+For information on how the application works, see "Program Structure and Build Process Summary" below

 ## Usage

-Users can create a MealPlan, in which they can add Days to plan for, Meals inside those days, and assigns Dishes and Cooks to each meal.

-Once a MealPlan is created, users can also modify the MealPlan, or delete it.
+(Lindsay, feel free to add things here.
+Detailed description, pictures, etc)

-## Build process summary
+## Program Structure and Build process Summary

-(Work in progress)
+As mentioned above, the application is hosted on Heroku, and can be accessed by going to https://meal-planner-app1.herokuapp.com/

+For a more detailed explanation of the application build process, see docs/build.txt

+For directory structure of the repository, see docs/directory_structure.txt

+For information on how the different parts of the progran work together, see docs/program_structure.txt